mgawan/mhm2_staging/docs/mhm_guide.md

 By default, the build occurs within the root of the repository, in a subdirectory called `.build`.
 This is created automatically by the `build.sh` script.

-The MHM build uses `cmake`, which you can call directly, instead of through the `build.sh` script, e.g.:
+The MHM2 build uses `cmake`, which you can call directly, instead of through the `build.sh` script, e.g.:

 ```
 mkdir -p .build